Privacy Policy

 The Company will collect personal information directly from you unless it is not reasonable or practicable for the Company to do so.

-The Company may use and disclose your personal information for the purposes for which it has been collected, or for any other purposes to which you have consented.
+6. Use and disclosure of your personal informationThe Company may use and disclose your personal information for the purposes for which it has been collected, or for any other purposes to which you have consented.

 You may give the Company your consent expressly, or it may be implied by your conduct.
 Subject to the requirements of the APPs, if you would reasonably expect the information to be used or disclosed for another purpose, the Company may also use or disclose it for that purpose.

 The Company may, from time to time, send to you marketing material that the Company considers will be useful to you, or other material about our activities.
 The Company will only do this if we collected the information from you and you would reasonably expect us to use or disclose the information for that purpose, or if you have consented to receiving such communications.
-We will use our best endeavours to first obtain your consent in advance.
+We will use our best endeavours to first obtain your consent in advance where required.

 If you do not wish to receive this information, please let us know and we will stop sending it to you within a reasonable period of time.